Thursday, January 10, 2019

 Top 10 Prettiest Spots on the IU Campus

 Categories: Indiana University

 For a campus that's consistently ranked among the most beautiful in the country, how can we possibly narrow down the list to the top 10?
-You're right, we can't.
-So here are 10 gorgeous spots on campus that run the gamut from well-known favorites to hidden gems, but we know it's not exhaustive.
+You're right.
+We can't.
+So here are ten gorgeous spots on campus that run the gamut from well-known favorites to hidden gems, but we know it's not exhaustive.
 Please share your memories and other favorites in the comments!